 - Evaluation requires careful preparation if the speaker is to benefit.
 Remember, the purpose is to help people develop skills in various situations, including formal speeches, discussions and meetings.

-- Talk with the speaker to find out which project in which manual the speech pertains to.
-Study the project objectives and the evaluation guide in the manual.
+- Talk with the speaker to find out which project she/he is presenting.
+Be aware about the project objectives.

 Upon Arrival at the Meeting